Adding Extra apt-get Lists

 Personal Standards

-When I add apt-get lists that are seperate from the standard or even non-standard Ubuntu Lists and Libraries, such as NGINX’s lists, nodesource lists for Node and NPM, etc., I have them in seperate, short lists.
+When I add apt-get lists that are seperate from the standard - or even non-standard - Ubuntu Lists and Libraries, such as NGINX’s lists, nodesource lists for Node and NPM, etc., I keep them in seperate, short file .lists.

 The directory tree breakdown is as follows: